melezhik/Sparrow6/documentation/taskchecks.md

 C2
 ```

-This is just a very _simple_ example showing the concept, one can do more sophisticated scenarios,
+This is just a very _simple_ example showing the concept, one can do more sophisticated scenarios, for example
 combining sources with code blocks:

 ```